Bama Vijayam (1967 film)

 Bama Vijayam was simultaneously filmed in Telugu as Bhale Kodallu with a slightly different cast.
-It was released on 24 February 1967, and won the Chennai Film Fans' Association Award for Best Film.
+It was released on 24 February 1967, and won the Tamil Nadu State Film Award for Third Best Film.
 The film was later remade in Hindi as Teen Bahuraniyan (1968), with Janaki, Kanchana and Jayanthi reprising their roles.
 In 1998, it was remade into Malayalam as Sreekrishnapurathe Nakshathrathilakkam.
 It was also remade in Kannada as Swalpa Adjust Madkolli (2000).